Ogglord/birdie/README.md

 # Birdie &nbsp;
 <img align="left" width="20%"  src="https://raw.githubusercontent.com/Ogglord/birdie/b04467a5eb5d85c0236397ac62125be038350b14/config/files/usr/share/pixmaps/system-logo-white.png" alt="Birdie OS">

+&nbsp;&nbsp;**Note: This is the *:testing* branch**

-This is a custom image built upon Fedora Atomic Desktops, the base image is [bazzite](https://github.com/ublue-os/bazzite/):stable.
+This is a custom image built upon Fedora Atomic Desktops, the base image is [bazzite](https://github.com/ublue-os/bazzite/):testing.
 This spin adds a few developer tools, quality of life CLI tools and a setup with firefox, google chrome and working integration towards 1Password.
 This is my daily driver.
 It's based on the bluebuild template and built using bluebuild's [github actions](https://github.com/blue-build/github-action).
 It can also be built locally using the bluebuild CLI tool.

 <p>&nbsp;</p>